danrspencer/phpunit-expect-syntax/README.md

-phpunit-expect
+phpunit-expect-syntax
 ==============

-A wrapper for PHPUnit which allows expect assertion syntax
+A wrapper for PHPUnit which allows expect assertion syntax inspired by JavaScript's Jasmine.

+## Example usage

+expect('this')->toEqual('this');